 The times they are a-changin: therapy and the search for evidence by Andrew Reeves

-The impact of counselling on academic outcomes
+The impact of counselling on academic outcomes (free article)

 A year-long, sector-wide piece of research into the impact of counselling on academic outcomes was conducted by Patti Wallace, Lead Advisor, University and College Counselling, with data contributed by many AUCC members and member institutions in higher and further education in the UK